lucaswinningham/recipes/entrees/subs.md

 #### Method

 1. Preheat the oven to 400°F and on a baking sheet, lay the bread outside down and spread most of the oil and vinegar to the bread surfaces, saving some for drizzling over the shredded lettuce at the end.
-Spread desired amount of mayo on bread.
-Season with pepper (skip seasoning with salt as there's plenty of sodium in the pepperoni and salami).
-2. Add layers of provolone cheese, bacon, salami, pepperoni, and onion to bottom half of bread.
+2. Add layers of provolone cheese, salami, pepperoni, and onion to bottom half of bread.
 3. Bake for 10-15 minutes.
 4. Remove the baking sheet from the oven.
 Add tomatoes, shredded lettuce, and other desired toppings to the bottom half.
 Drizzle with remaining oil and vinegar.
+On the top half, spread desired amount of mayo and season with pepper (skip seasoning with salt as there's plenty of sodium in the pepperoni and salami).
+Combine the top and bottom halves.
 5. Slice and serve with potato chips.
 Serves four to six.

 # Chicken and Pesto Sub